wangrat/take_home_exercise_intern/README.md

 ### Submitting your work:

-To submit, please fork this repository and create a pull request on that fork.
-Please then remail the link to the pull request to
+To submit, please fork this repository and create a pull request on that fork. **NB By default, Github will try to create the PR to merge into shutl/take_home_exercise_intern.
+Please ensure you change the base to be your fork, not this repo.
+This is to ensure other candidates do not have easy access to your work.** Please then email the link to the pull request to
 DL-eBay-Shutl-Intern-Hiring@ebay.com.
 There is no deadline for submission but keep in mind that we will review the PRs in the order they come in.

 ## Completed Feature